arthur-van-acker/tic-tac-toe/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Zero-Clause BSD License (0BSD) - see the [LICENSE](LICENSE) file for details.

 ---